Fleischer Studios: Popeye and Superman

 The Popeye series, a property licensed from King Features Syndicate, was acquired by Associated Artists Productions (a.a.p.), which later became part of United Artists (for info on the Popeye retitling, see the a.a.p. article) and Metro-Goldwyn-Mayer.
-Turner Entertainment, after briefly owning MGM outright, settled for ownership of the library, including the Popeye cartoons, in 1986.
-A small number of Popeye cartoons have also entered the public domain.

-Superman, the other series based on licensing, reverted to National Comics after Paramount's rights to the character expired.
-TV syndication rights were initially licensed to Flamingo Films, distributors of the 1950s Superman TV series.
+Turner Entertainment Co., after briefly owning MGM outright, settled for ownership of the library, including the Popeye cartoons, in 1986.
+A small number of Popeye cartoons have also entered the public domain.Superman, the other series based on licensing, reverted to National Comics after Paramount's rights to the character expired.
+TV syndication rights were initially licensed to Flamingo Films, distributors of the 1950s Adventures of Superman TV series.
 All 17 entries in this series entered the public domain in the late 1960s, when National failed to renew their copyrights.

-Nevertheless, the Superman and Popeye cartoons are now under the ownership of Warner Bros.
-Entertainment Inc.; Warner bought the original film elements to the Superman series in 1969, after becoming a sibling (and later the parent) to DC Comics.
+Nevertheless, the Superman and Popeye cartoons are now under the ownership of Warner Bros., a subsidiary of Warner Bros.
+Discovery; Warner bought the original film elements to the Superman series in 1969, after becoming a sibling (and later the parent) to DC Comics.